donsheehy/datastructures/prose/05_deques_lls.md

 ## Design Patterns:  The Wrapper Pattern

-This week, we saw several different implementations of the Queue ADT.
+In the last two chapters, we saw several different implementations of the Queue ADT.
 The main ones, `LinkedQueue` and `ListQueue` were very simple.
 In both cases, we used **composition**, the class stored an object of another class, and then **delegates** most of the operations to the other class.
 These are examples of something called the **Wrapper Pattern**.